 In this review

 - 1Verdict - currently readingThe Volkswagen T-Cross is a competent small SUV, but it’s relatively expensive and lacks pizzazz

 - 2Engines, performance and driveSimple engine lineup works well; driving experience safe and easy rather than thrilling

 - 3MPG, CO2 and Running CostsDecent fuel economy and solid residual values point to the T-Cross being reasonable to run

-- 4Interior, design and technologySome rivals are more funky to look at, but the T-Cross cabin is smart and the in-car tech is class-leading
+- 4Interior, design and technologySome rivals are more funky to look at, but the T-Cross cabin is smart and the in-car tech is great

 - 5Practicality, comfort and boot spaceCubby-filled, spacious cabin made even more versatile thanks to a sliding rear bench seat

-- 6Reliability and SafetyThe T-Cross features good levels of standard safety kit, while reliability should prove to be solid
+- 6Reliability and SafetyThe T-Cross features good levels of standard safety kit, and reliability should prove to be solid